tshepang/blog-movies/content/movies/Being There (1979).rst

     her so attractive.

-The *everywhere else* isn't exactly accurate, since I found the moments before the lead leaves the house are quote boring.
+The *everywhere else* isn't exactly accurate, since I found the moments before the lead leaves the house quite boring.
 Also, I didn't find the lady *that* delicious this time around.
 It remains a special movie, and kinda edgy, since you keep getting worried if anyone would actually discover that our hero is actually a retard.